henvic/httpretty/README.md

 }
 ```

-However, have in mind you usually want to use a custom http Client to control things such as timeout.
+However, have in mind you usually want to use a custom *http.Client to control things such as timeout.

 ## Logging on the server-side
 You can use the logger quickly to log requests on your server.
 For example: